Canon 1300D vs Nikon D7200

 Feature comparison: Canon 1300D vs Nikon D7200

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1300D and the D7200 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D7200 offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D7200 has a higher magnification (0.63x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Nikon D7200 along with similar information for a selection of comparators.

 One feature that is present on the D7200, but is missing on the 1300D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.